mx1001/boxcutter_manual/docs/index.md

 # What is Boxcutter?

 Boxcutter is a [Blender 3d](https://www.blender.org/) plugin for concept design utilizing on screen drawing and hotkeys.
-It is being used by studios and companies all around the world and has been used in film, AAA games and even prop design.
+It is being used by studios and companies all around the world and has been used in film, AAA games and even [cat helmet design](https://www.instagram.com/p/BseK8Nll34j/).
 As [Blender 3d](https://www.blender.org/) and boxcutter gain more traction we feel even more motivated to keep going.

 ![shape](img/index/ogif1.gif)